|

 CLIMATE CHANGE

-This project focuses on the negotiations at the United Nations Framework Convention on Climate Change (UNFCCC).
-Three questions motivate the project: 1) What are the domestic sources of national positions at the UNFCCC?
-2) How does the salience of climate change affect negotiation behavior?
-3) Can weak countries shape the final agreements at the climate negotiations?
-I collected an original dataset of countries' positions on several issues raised at the UNFCCC negotiations, with a content analysis of the National Communications and the climate agreements.
-The dataset tracks positions, salience and outcomes in the years before the Kyoto Protocol enforcement (2001-04) and the post-Kyoto Protocol negotiations (2008-11).
+This project focuses on international climate negotiations at the United Nations Framework Convention on Climate Change (UNFCCC).
+The questions that motivate the project include: What are the domestic sources of national positions at the UNFCCC?
+How does the salience of climate change affect negotiation behavior?
+Can weak countries shape the final agreements at the climate negotiations?
+I collected an original dataset of countries' positions on several issues raised at the UNFCCC negotiations, with a content analysis of National Communications and agreements in the years before the Kyoto Protocol enforcement (2001-04) and the post-Kyoto Protocol negotiations (2008-11).
 Here are the "UNFCCC Negotiations Dataset" files and the coding notes.

 Citation: Federica Genovese, Kenneth Scheve & David Stasavage.
 Comparative Income Taxation Database.
 2016.
 Stanford University Libraries SSDS Social Science Data Collection.